johnstevenson/jsonrpc/README.md

 $success = $client->call('method', array($param1, $param2));
 ```

 The function returns true or false.
 If **true** then the result of the method will be in the `$client->result` property.
-The type of the result depends on what has been returned by the server, so it could be a scalar, an indexed array, an object `stdClass` or null.
+The type of the result depends on what has been returned by the server, so it could be a scalar, an indexed array, an object `stdClass`, or null.

 If **false** then an error has occured, either in sending or processing the request.
 This is reported in the `$client->error` property, which is a string.
 Putting it all together: